 Check the Entry Requirements and Visa Requirements for Antigua – Barbuda

 It’s an absolute necessity to check whether you meet the entry requirements for Antigua and Barbuda prior to planning your travel.
 If you are a citizen of the United States, Canada of the United Kingdom you do NOT need a visa to enter Antigua and Barbuda.
 You must, however, travel on a valid passport.
 You will be allowed to stay for a maximum of six months.
 The length of your stay will be noted in your passport.
 Please check the Antigua Entry Requirements with your government before travelling.

 Your passport must be valid for 6 months beyond the end of your intended stay in Antigua and Barbuda.

 If you need to extend your stay in Antigua you must apply for – and most likely pay for – an extension at the Antigua and Barbuda Immigration Department.

-Antigua immigration may request to see your proof of accommodation prior to granting you entry you can book accommodation easily using booking.com here.
+Antigua immigration may request to see your proof of accommodation prior to granting you entry you can book incredible places to stay on Antigua with booking.com here

 Here are some key links for what your entry requirements are for Antigua and Barbuda.

 - Canada Entry Requirements for Antigua and Barbuda – no visa needed, a 180-day stay allowed

 - USA Entry Requirements for Antigua and Barbuda– no visa needed, 90 days stay allowed